We've independently reviewed this article to make sure it's as accurate as we can make it.

 To determine if the water is the cause of the unpleasant taste and smell in your kettle, please do the following:

 - Compare the taste and smell of the water from the kettle and the saucepan.

-- If the water from the kettle tastes different, then you may need to return the kettle to the manufacturer.
+- When the water from the kettle tastes different, my usual advice is to return the kettle to the manufacturer.
 You should be able to get a free replacement if your kettle is still under warranty.